-How much can you contribute to an FSA?
+How much can you contribute to an FSA i?

-You can contribute up to $2,750 in your FSA (this is the same amount as 2020).
+In 2021, you can save up to $2,750 in your FSA (this is the same amount as 2020).
 You determine an annual allotment, divide that by the number of pay periods you have in a year, and that amount will be deducted each period and put into your FSA account.
 Then, you can dip into the savings whenever you need to.

 When can you change the amount you contribute to an FSA?

 You can make adjustments anytime, but you can't go over the limit of your contribution ($2,850 annually).

 What happens to your unused FSA funds at the end of the year?

 Right now, because of the COVID-19 pandemic, the IRS is allowing all unused FSA funds to roll over into 2022.
 Check in with your unique plan for the details.

 Note: There’s also something called a Dependent Care FSA (DCFSA), which is a pre-tax benefit account used to pay for dependent care services, such as preschool, summer day camp, before or after school programs, and child or adult daycare — which has its own set of rules and requirements.

 How much should you put in your HSA or FSA?